regan-sarwas/npmap.js/API.md

 ### <a name="measure">L.npmap.measureControl(config: object)</a>

-Create a control that supports drawing area and distance measurements on the map.
+Create a control that supports drawing area and distance measurements and add it to a map.

 _Arguments_:

-The first, and only, argument is optional, and must be a config object with the following properties:
+The first, and only, argument is optional, and may be a config object with the following properties:

 * (Optional) `units` (Object): An object, with one or both `area` (Array) and `distance` (Array) properties that let NPMap.js know which units to support with the control.
 Valid area units are acres (`ac`) and hectares (`ha`).
 Valid distance units are feet (`f`), meters (`m`), and miles (`mi`).
 The control defaults to all available area and distance units.